Remyvts11/yes-chef-pm2/README.md

 ## Bugs Discovered
  1. Table of images not staying in a horizontal grid layout in fridge.html
-  * All ingredinet would shift around the page every time they were attmepted to be styled using css properties
+  * All ingredient would shift around the page every time they were attmepted to be styled using css properties
   * Using the flexbox layout provided an efficient way to arrange elements within a container

 ## Credits